Separation Anxiety In Dogs

 • They may refuse to eat while they wait for your return.

-Separation anxiety isn't just annoying; it can also be dangerous for both people and pets if left untreated:
+It isn't just annoying; it can also be dangerous for both people and pets if left untreated:

-What causes separation anxiety in dogs?
+What causes separation stress in dogs?

-There are a number of factors that can cause your dog to develop separation anxiety.
+There are a number of factors that can cause your dog to develop this.
 Dogs are pack animals, which means they have a strong desire to be part of a group and feel connected with others.
 In addition, dogs are social animals who need to feel secure in their environment in order for them to thrive and be happy.
 Because of this, if you leave your dog alone for long periods of time or your pet feels as though it has been abandoned (even if it hasn't), then he may begin exhibiting signs of separation anxiety upon being left alone again in the future.

-Signs of separation anxiety in dogs
+Signs of separation stress in dogs

 • Wandering